FLU, COVID or Cold? – WHAT YOU NEED TO KNOW

 • Worsening of chronic medical conditions

 These lists are not all-inclusive.
-Please consult your medical provider for any other symptom that is severe or concerning.
+Please consult your medical provider for any other severe or concerning symptom.

-How Much Does a Flu or COVID Vaccine Cost?
+How Much Does a Flu, RSV, or COVID Vaccine Cost?

-The COVID vaccination and the flu vaccination are covered by most insurance companies.
+Most insurance companies cover the COVID vaccination and the flu vaccination.
 Valor Health offers no insurance/discounted flu shots.
 Financial assistance is also available for our patients who qualify.